dodevops/check-tomcat/README.md

 # check-tomcat

-This is a small JAVA program, that connects to a Tomcat servlet container using JMX and waits, until all resources are loaded.
+This is a small JAVA program, that connects to a Tomcat servlet container using JMX and waits, until all contexts are loaded.

+This is done by gathering all beans with type NamingResources and resourcetype context, getting their host and path and checking the attribute "stateName" of the beans with j2eeType WebModule, J2EEApplication none, J2EEServer none and name=//<host>/<path>.

+Once all contexts have the stateName "STARTED", the program exits.

 ## Usage